Marlborough Cemetery and Burials

 To find a burial

-Please contact the Civic Secretary, Linda Chapman, if you are trying to locate a grave.
+Please contact the Civic & Cemetery Admiistrator, Emily Gallagher, if you are trying to locate a grave in Marlborough Cemetery.
 Alternatively there are online search tools available such as Find A Grave, and for burials in other places nearby, including St Peter's and St Mary's churchyards, try the Forebears website.

 There are 11 war graves in Marlborough's two cemeteries.
 Details can be found on our War Memorials page.